BabaDee94/alx-pre_course/0x01-git/README.md

-The task is all about mastering git.
+The task is all about mastering gi.